-In this issue, Explorations introduces a new feature: “Fast Track,” profiles of recent graduates who have launched successful careers and may well be on their way to making headlines for their work.
+Explorations, the bi-annual magazine of the School of Environmental and Biological Sciences, features profiles of recent graduates who have launched successful careers and may well be on their way to making headlines for their work.
 The editors posed a series of questions about how their Rutgers experience influenced their lives.
-Here are some of their answers.
+Here is one such profile that appears in the Spring 2017 issue..

 Wm.
 Christopher Alston – CC’10, Meteorology